Deviced-Dave/Data-Structures-and-Algorithms/README.md

 "# Data-Structures-and-Algorithms"

-Pushing all codes DSA that I've learnt.
+Pushing all codes DSA that is being learnt.